-Name: Phone number: Email address: Zip code: ddress (if you wish to be eligible for a gift card): How would you like to stay informed? - be shared w I would like address will vith any other parties). to be included in the email not be shared with any oth list for project updates (email add list for other Cherriots news and u ner parties). rd.
-Do not contact me for other pu ıpdates (emai Additional Feedl Please provide an gestions that you would like to sh are with us.
+Name: Phone number: Email address: Zip code: Address (if you wish to be eli gible for a gift card): How would you like to stay in nformed? be shared with any other p I would like to be included address will not be shared in the email list for other Cherriots news and updates (emai Additional Feedback Please provide any other comme ents or suggestions that you would like to share with us.